 During the decumulation phase, all pension income in Sweden is taxed as earned income.
 The rate varies depending on the size of the pension payment due to the progressive income taxation in Sweden.
-The Swedish income tax is even higher for pensioners than workers because of the earned income tax credit.
-The Swedish tax system works as follows.
+The Swedish income tax is even higher for pensioners than workers because of the earned income tax credit.255 The Swedish tax system works as follows.
 A proportional local tax rate applies to all earned income, including pension income.
-Furthermore, for incomes above a certain threshold, the taxpayer also has to pay central government income tax.
+Furthermore, for income above a certain threshold, the taxpayer also has to pay central government income tax.
 The government income tax consists of two brackets.
-The marginal tax rates in each bracket are 20% for incomes between €45,576 and €66,303 (SEK 438,900 and SEK 638,500) and 25% for incomes from €66,303 (SEK 638,500) and above.
+The marginal tax rates in each bracket are 20% for incomes between €44,376 and €64,552 (455,300 SEK and 662,300 SEK) and 25% for incomes thereabove.256

-Table SE 10.
+Table SE10.
 Taxation on pension schemes National pension Occupational pension Private pension Contributions Individual contribution deductible, not employer's part Partially deductible Non-deductible from January 1 2016.
 Tax on investments Not subject to tax, instead the capital is taxed with income tax when payed out.
-Subject to tax rate on standard earnings (15% in 2017) Subject to tax rate on standard earnings (15% in 2017) Pay-out Income tax Income tax Income tax https://www.skatteverket.se/download/18.5c1163881590be297b52507/1482.
+Subject to tax rate on standard earnings (15% in 2018) Subject to tax rate on standard earnings (15% in 2018) Pay-out Income tax Income tax Income tax